 Alberta waited with bated breath for the judgment of Madam Justice Johnna Kubik to come down.
 It is worth noting that in the June 7, 2017 Question Period, Conservative MP Marilyn Gladu had noted that the judge had donated 26 times to the federal Liberal Party before being appointed to the bench.
 Newly appointed in May 2017, it is interesting that someone who was in private practice only last year was handed a case with such huge implications, and one that is sure to be a reputation-maker.
 Inside the courtroom, one person attending the hearing described it as a 'David and Goliath' situation.

 It sounds as if Alberta Education will be hard at work during the summer processing the paperwork and applying the numerous remedial and solution-oriented steps between non-compliance and the loss of funding or accreditation.
 ADM Boje simply clarified that she was not sure if Alberta Education would have enough time to complete the required process before school starts this fall.
+(She was right — although not completed by the fall, they did issue 30-day notices on policy revisions that have been individually reviewed at the beginning of September, with accreditation and funding threatened.)
 You will note that as recently as April, 2018, the NDP Minister of Education's email to Discover Airdrie was quoted by them in an article, which shared Minister Eggen's intentions unmistakably.
 "Let me be crystal clear: Bill 24 is the law and it will be enforced… Schools that don't follow the law will risk having their accreditation and funding stripped, period."
 Many have observed that Minister Eggen appears to be highly focused on advancing ideology over education, and Premier Notley has publicly vilified untold numbers of parents without cause, according to a National Post headline: "Alberta Premier Rachel Notley says United Conservatives are determined to bring harm to gay children."
 Determined to bring harm?
 I'm sure all reading this would refute that characterization, no matter their political preferences.
 It would seem likely that they will jump at the chance to act on this win, especially after settling out of court over their attempted closure of WISDOM Home Schooling/Trinity Christian School.

 The JCCF is very passionate about this case.
-They know there is much at stake, both in precedent and in the practical, as the case outcome will have long-term effects on the ability of parents to make decisions for their kids, including the educational choices that they will have.
-It is interesting to note that the delay in the hearing allowed Judge Kubik to hear and then extensively use in her ruling the Trinity Western University (TWU) Supreme Court decision, reached only twelve days before her own ruling (see section ).
+They know there is much at stake, both in precedent and in the practical, as the case outcome will have long-term effects on the ability of parents to make decisions for their kids, including the educational choices.
+It is interesting to note that the delay in the hearing allowed Justice Kubik to hear and then extensively use in her ruling the Trinity Western University (TWU) Supreme Court decision, reached only twelve days before her own ruling (see section ).
 Common defenders of those that find themselves squaring off against government overreach, JCCF knows that this case, and this injunction, deserves every effort.
-An appeal on this ruling is in the works, and we will watch and pray for another judgement to be handed down by the Court of Appeal panel, and for the lawyers who fight for us all.
+An appeal on this ruling has been filed, and we will watch and pray for another judgement to be handed down by the Court of Appeal panel (expected in November 2018), and for the lawyers who fight for us all.

 Home educators may be wondering how this may affect them.
-One of the immediate concerns, based on ADM Boje's statement in court, is that many schools could be shut down by September 2018.
+One of the immediate concerns, based on ADM Boje's statement in court, is that many schools could be shut down by September 2018, or at any point afterwards.
 An influx of students could either head to a public school, or even more likely, to another school of similar beliefs that hasn't been closed.
 However, many families might decide to exit that education method altogether and try homeschooling.
-We will need to be available to our family and friends who could be in crisis mode and who are being forced to make a choice in a very short period of time due to actions taken by the provincial government.
+We will need to be available to our family and friends who could be placed in crisis mode and who are being forced to make a choice in a very short period of time due to actions taken by the provincial government.